Series C

 Also known as Series C Round, Series C Financing

-Series C is a growth-stage equity round for companies approaching profitability or an IPO window, typically used to fund category leadership, international expansion, or acquisitions.
-Cooley's Q4 2025 report shows median Series C pre-money valuations jumped from $175M in Q3 to $367M in Q4 2025.
+Series C is a growth-stage equity round for companies approaching profitability or an IPO window.
+The round typically funds category leadership, international expansion, or acquisitions rather than core product or market discovery.

 In depth

 Series C is the round where a company stops looking like a startup and starts looking like a business.
-The IPO window is in view (3-5 years out), the burn is large but rationalizable against gross margin trajectory, and the cap table is institutional all the way down.
-The lead investor at Series C is rarely a traditional venture firm.
-It is usually a crossover fund, a growth-equity firm, or a sovereign-affiliated capital pool.
+The IPO window is in view (typically a few years out), the burn is large but rationalizable against gross margin trajectory, and the cap table is institutional all the way down.
+The lead investor at Series C is often not a traditional venture firm but a crossover fund, a growth-equity firm, or a sovereign-affiliated capital pool.

 Why it matters

-Series C is the last stage where venture-style dilution applies.
-From Series D onward, dilution typically compresses to 5-10% per round and the rounds look more like late-stage growth capital.
-For founders, the cumulative dilution path matters: a company that raises every two years from pre-seed to Series C usually exits Series C with founders holding 15-25%.
+Series C is often the last stage where venture-style dilution applies.
+From Series D onward, dilution typically compresses further and the rounds look more like late-stage growth capital than primary equity.
+For founders, the cumulative dilution path matters: a company that raises every couple of years from pre-seed through Series C usually exits Series C with founders holding 15-25%.

-For LPs, Series C markups are the cleanest signal that a venture position is converging on a real exit.
-A Series A position that holds through Series C without being marked down has cleared most of the survivorship risk.
-Cambridge Associates benchmark data shows that Series A vintages with strong Series C markup rates produce top-quartile fund-level returns.
+For LPs, Series C markups are one of the cleaner signals that a venture position is converging on a real exit.
+A Series A position that holds through Series C without being marked down has cleared most of the survivorship risk, and benchmark data consistently shows that vintages with strong Series C markup rates produce top-quartile fund-level returns.

 Worked example

-A SaaS company at $40M ARR with 50% YoY growth raises a $75M Series C at $725M pre-money, $800M post-money.
+A SaaS company raises a $75M Series C at $725M pre-money, $800M post-money.
 The existing option pool is sufficient.

 Series C dilution: $75M / $800M = 9.4%